MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 When an item doesn't match the [sync filters](choose-records-synchronize-dynamics-365-outlook-exchange.md) anymore, server-side sync will propagate a delete operation to Microsoft Exchange.
 This applies to all tables.

-There are two scenarios which can cause an item to not match the sync filters anymore:
+There are two scenarios where an item doesn't meet sync filters:

 -   Physical delete: The row doesn't exist in Dynamics 365 anymore.